zamerman/beginner-projects/README.md

 Remember, if you don't know how to do something, Google is your friend.

+Everyone is encouraged to fork this repo and use it for.

 ## Table of Contents
 - [Contributing](https://github.com/alfredmuffin/Beginner-Projects#contributing)
 - [Project List](https://github.com/alfredmuffin/Beginner-Projects#project-list)